 The Henry Lee property is 140 kilometers north of Smithers, British Columbia.
 The property contains a four-kilometer by two-kilometer copper-gold-molybdenum in-soil anomaly, which remains open to the north and west.
 The property also hosts several sheeted quartz and potassium-feldspar vein zones that contain chalcopyrite and molybdenite mineralization.

 Commander Resource has recently expanded the property by acquiring two claims totaling 650-hectares for a one-time payment of $25,000.
-The vendor will retain a one percent NSR and will receive a one-time royalty payment of $1 million on the start of commercial production.
+The vendor retains a one percent NSR and expects to receive a one-time royalty payment of $1 million at the start of commercial production.

 Burn Copper-Gold Property, British Columbia

-The burn property located 65 km north of Smithers was acquired in 2018 to cover a large pyritic gossan reflecting a phyllic alteration zone related to a possible buried porphyry copper deposit.
+The Burn property located 65 kilometers north of Smithers was acquired in 2018 to cover a large pyritic gossan reflecting a phyllic alteration zone related to a possible buried porphyry copper deposit.

 The company always seeks to replenish its project pipeline through generation and acquisition of new projects.
 The focus is currently on adding additional copper and gold projects in British Columbia and gold targets in Ontario.
 Target generation in Ontario is driven by a new initiative in which the company is digitizing the extensive and proprietary UMEX database that reflects over two decades of gold exploration efforts.

-Two Percent NSR on formerly producing Hammerdown Mine, NFLD (Maritime Resources)
+Two Percent NSR on formerly producing Hammerdown Mine, Newfoundland (Maritime Resources)

-- Prefeasibility study released March 2, 2017 (Prefeasibility Engineering Study and Economic Assessment by WSP Canada Inc.), potential cash flow in 2021 or earlier
+- PFS released March 2, 2017 (Prefeasibility Engineering Study and Economic Assessment by WSP Canada Inc.), potential cash flow in 2021 or earlier

 - Inferred resources: 1,557 tonnes grading 7.53 g/t gold (376,800 ounces)